Alexander Romance: Spanish

+Germanic languages

+English and Scots

-In medieval England the Alexander Romance experienced a remarkable popularity.
+In medieval England, the Alexander Romance experienced remarkable popularity.
 It is even referred to in Chaucer's Canterbury Tales, where the monk apologizes to the pilgrimage group for treating a material so well known.
-There are five major romances in Middle English which have been passed down to us and most remain only in fragments.
-There are also two versions from Scotland, one which has sometimes been ascribed to the Early Scots poet John Barbour, which exists only in a sixteenth-century printing, and a Middle Scots version from 1499:
+There are five major romances in Middle English that survive, though most only in fragments.
+There are also two versions from Scotland, one sometimes ascribed to the Early Scots poet John Barbour, which exists only in a sixteenth-century printing; and a Middle Scots version from 1499: